 Oliver’s firing comes a day after the Balch Springs police chief admitted he “misspoke” when he said the car Jordan was riding in Saturday night was moving “aggressively” toward police – leading one officer to fire his rifle toward the car.

-On Monday, Haber said body camera footage showed the car was driving forward, away from the officers – not reversing toward them.
+Haber said body camera footage of the incident showed the car was driving forward, away from the officers, not reversing toward them.

 An Edwards family attorney praised the police chief for owning up to his mistake.

 “Before the chief made the retraction of the statement, he stopped by and he spoke with the family,” attorney Lee Merritt told HLN on Tuesday.

 He added: “I give him much respect for being brave enough to do that on a national platform.
 It may be embarrassing, but we need to change the culture where officers don’t cover up for the indefensible.”

 In a statement released Tuesday, Jordan’s family’s described him as “a loving child, with a humble and sharing spirit.”

 “The bond that he shared with his family, particularly his siblings, was indescribable.
 Not only have Jordan’s brothers lost their best friend; they witnessed firsthand his violent, senseless murder,” the statement said.
 “Their young lives will forever be altered.”

 The Edwards family also asked the public to refrain from protests and marches at this time as they prepare for the slain teenager’s funeral and try to cope with the loss.